Can Women Get Smegma?

-Regardless of its components, the most pressing information for vulva and vagina owners is how to clean smegma.
+Regardless of its components, the most pressing information for vulva owners is how to clean smegma in vaginas.
 The Kimbles laid out the basics.

 "Using a gentle cleanser to the vulva is all that is necessary," they stated.
 "The focus should be on the clitoral area and the labia minora and majora.
 This is where smegma accumulates.
 Avoid any chemicals that are known to be caustic to the delicate skin of the vulva, such as acidic products, alcohol in any form or harsh soaps."

 Taking that extra minute to check your vulva, including the labia majora and minora and the clitoris, is easily integrated into regular showering.
 Smegma isn't a problem in and of itself—the issue arises when smegma isn't properly cleaned.

 "The time it takes to harden smegma is different for most women due to differences in body size, labial size, hormone status, sebaceous gland activity and hygiene habits," the Kimbles explained.
 "However, it usually requires a few days to fully harden.
 It is much more challenging to cleanse and remove hardened smegma.
 It may even require treatment similar to exfoliation."

 "Smegma can accumulate on virtually any inanimate object since it is a collection of nonliving substances," the Kimbles stated.
 "Warm soap and water will usually do the trick, but also hydrogen peroxide in a dilute solution or even rubbing alcohol."